foodfight/foodfight.github.com/source/_posts/2015-12-09-design-thinking.markdown

 Join us for a discussion about [Design Thinking](https://en.wikipedia.org/wiki/Design_thinking).

-This episode will be recorded and live streamed on [Wednesday, December 16, 20:00 UTC](http://everytimezone.com/#2015-12-16,480,cn3).
+This episode will be scheduled for early 2016.

 * [Panel](http://foodfightshow.org/2015/12/design-thinking.html#panel)
 * [Outline](http://foodfightshow.org/2015/12/design-thinking.html#outline)
 * [Picks](http://foodfightshow.org/2015/12/design-thinking.html#picks)
 * Download
-  * Video - This episode will be recorded and live streamed on [Wednesday, December 16, 20:00 UTC](http://everytimezone.com/#2015-12-16,480,cn3).
+  * Video - This episode will be scheduled for early 2016.
   * Audio - Coming Soon

 Panel<a name="panel"></a>